axinc-ai/ailia-csharp/README.md

 ## Architecture

 Unity's cs file can be used from Visual Studio just by commenting out import UnityEngine.
-Debug.Log and Color32 are not defined, so define them in AiriaMigrate.cs.
+Debug.Log, Color32, Vactor2, Mathf are not defined, so define them in [AiriaMigration.cs](/ailia-csharp/ailia-csharp/ailia/AiliaMigration.cs).

 ## Build